 How do I prepare for my home birth?

 Mama's Red Raspberry Tea

 Nutrition and exercise lay the groundwork for a healthy pregnancy, birth, and postpartum period.
 We recommend a whole food based prenatal vitamin and at least 30 minutes of exercise 5x a week.
-One of our favorite ways to supplement bioavailable nutrients is through a vitamin and mineral rich herbal tea and we love The Bulk Herb Store's organic "Mama's Red Raspberry Brew."
+One of our favorite ways to supplement bioavailable nutrients is through a vitamin and mineral rich herbal tea called NORA tea.
 Each ingredient of this tea provides valuable support to mom and baby for optimal growth and development.
 A great resource for recipes, exercises, tinctures, and baby food is "Making Babies Book" by Shoshanna Easling.
 This book is chock full of information to help you get started in the right direction!